What we do when a storm hits

 But, at the same time, nobody should underestimate the grit of children in such settings.

-Last year while in Haiti, I met seven-year-old called Daphne, an inspiring young girl who was pulling rain-smudged schoolbooks from the rubble.
+, an inspiring young girl who was pulling rain-smudged schoolbooks from the rubble.
 Her school had been destroyed by the storm but she told me she wanted to go back because she had aspirations and dreams to become a doctor.

 Activities that help children cope better and recover quicker, such as education, should always be part of relief work – because they can help reduce the long-term impact on children’s lives.

 Health centres and services get disrupted.
 Not only are physical structures damaged, but the lives of workers who staff health facilities are also thrown into turmoil.
-This reduces their capacity to respond to the needs of surrounding communities.
+This reduces their ability to respond to the needs of surrounding communities.

 Timely action, along with a combination of public health measures and mass communication, can stop disease outbreaks in their tracks.